 REX ad feodifirmam dimisit JOHANNI PALMAR burgensi de Dunbertane, – terras de Dalmook, in baronia de Cardros, vic.
 Dunbertane, extenden. in firma ad 4 libras 13 sol.
 4 den. :– TENEND. dicto Joh. et heredibus ejus masc., quibus deficientibus, seniori heredum fem. absque divisione : REDDEND. annuatim 5 lib. ; ac duplicando dict. firmam ad introitum heredum ; necnon edificando mansionem cum politiis".

-My translation: "The King, etc., grants in feu ferme to John Palmer, a burgess of Dumbarton, the lands of Dalmoak, in the barony of Cardross in Dumbartonshire(*), a ferme of £4 13s 4d extent.
+My translation: "The King grants in feu ferme to John Palmer, a burgess of Dumbarton, the lands of Dalmoak, in the barony of Cardross in Dumbartonshire(*), a ferme of £4 13s 4d extent.
 TENENDAS: To the said John and to his male heirs; failing which, to the eldest female heir, without division.
 REDDENDO: £5 annually; a doubling of the stated feu ferme upon the entry of heirs; also, building a mansion house with policies."

 [The "tenendas" part of a charter specifies the manner in which land is to be held, and the "reddendo" part specifies the various duties (monetary or otherwise) to be rendered in return.
 See Link

 for a glossary that explains these and other terms, such as "feu ferme".
 "Policies" is also worth explaining; in Scotland, at present, "policies" can mean the enclosed grounds of a large house, the park of an estate.
-However, when this charter was written, it had a different meaning, again specific to Scotland: it referred either (1) to the improvement of an estate by providing amenities, buildings, etc., or (2) to the actual buildings that were created for that purpose.
-The charter's reference to "building a mansion house with policies" shows that the latter sense is intended.]
+However, when this charter was written, it had a different meaning, again specific to Scotland: it referred either (1) to the improvement of an estate by providing amenities, buildings, etc., or (2) to the actual buildings that were created for that purpose.]

 "#1835.
 Apud Striviling, 21 Feb